barbinbrad/openpilot-101/README.md

 ```

-The `candidate` from the fingerprinting process is used to select the correct set of `CarInterface`, `CarController`, and `CarState` from the list created by load_interface.
-A valid `candidate` is not the key value dictionary.
-It is the label, like `CAR.COROLLA`, for example:
+The `candidate` from the fingerprinting process is used to select the correct set of `CarInterface`, `CarController`, and `CarState` from the list created by `load_interface`.
+A valid `candidate` is not the key/value dictionary.
+It is the higher-level key, like `CAR.COROLLA`, for example:

 ```python
 def get_car(logcan, sendcan):